 Manager, Operations Health Care (2010 – 2011)

-Managed up to 10 team leads in three different offices, including one off shore, with each team leader being responsible for 6-10 agents each.
+Managed up to 10 team leads in three different offices, including one off shore, with each team leader being responsible for 6-10 direct reports each.
 Established an onsite medical record retrieval team, using 3rd party vendors to go to provider’s offices to retrieve the records clients had requested.
 This lead to an increase of 12% in medical record retrieval as well as establishing a new avenue of record retrieval that is still used today and highly marketed to current and future clients.
 Worked closely with development team to begin analyzing various data elements to help increase other areas of operations.

 Client Services | Account Manager (2008 – 2010)